To make your preparation easier here I have listed a complete guide to the Annapurna to know before trekking in the region.

 Tourist-friendly hotels and lodges in the trial of the Annapurna Base Camp provide you with a luxury hotel and teahouse that suits your budget.
 With the increase in the tourism sector, the facilities like accommodation, on the road also get increased.
 Besides the basic accommodation facilities in the hotel and lodge, you can also find luxury and deluxe hotels and lodges in the trial of Annapurna Base Camp.
 The lodge provides you with comfortable facilities like comfortable beds with a pillow, electric blankets, hot and cold showers, free wifi, and many more.

 Teahouse accommodation is the local and popular accommodation in the trial of Annapurna Base Camp.
 Most of the teahouse is local with basic facilities for overnight stays and plans for further walks. village enjoy the unique culture and tradition.
 The basic accommodation service in the local teahouse is a basic wooden bed with a simple mattress, pillow, and blanket.

-Camping accommodation is done by the climber planning to climb Mt Annapurna and generally this type of accommodation is done in remote area and region where is very less teahouse and other accommodation facilities like while trekking in Dhaulagiri, Dolpa, Kanchenga and few more usually tents is used for the accommodation and cooking staff is carried for cooking food and many crew members are hired for the different works.
+Camping accommodation is done by the climber planning to climb Mt Annapurna and generally, this type of accommodation is done in remote areas and regions where there are very less teahouses and other accommodation facilities like while trekking in Dhaulagiri, Dolpa, Kanchenjunga, and few more usually tents is used for the accommodation and cooking staff are carried for cooking food and many crew members are hired for the different works.
 Though camping accommodation can be a very beautiful thing to do in the Annapurna region it normally avoids due to the easily available tea houses in altitude too.